K. S. Neelakantan Unni: Career

-Another important contribution of Neelakantan Unni is a poetic biography of Prophet Mohammed in Sanskrit, called Vishuddha Nabi Charitham.
+He wrote a poetic biography of Muhammad in Sanskrit, called Vishuddha Nabi Charitham.
 Being an eminent Scholar in Sanskrit, "Ayodhya Sanskrit Parishad" honoured him with Sahitya Ratna and Vidyabhushan degrees.
 Neelakantan Unni died in 1980.

 On 4 April 2011, D C Books released "Aithihyakathakal" as a compilation of Neelakantan Unni's collection of legends and is considered as the most important collection of its kind after 'Aithihyamala' by Kottarathil Sankunni.